psiphicode/CEtherOps/README.md

     - Use Python to capture std output of the compiled C to the std output of the compiled Go code.
     - These tests must get the same results for each Opcode invocation, then they must write the results to std output identically.
     - I'm sure it's better to write each test's results to JSON and then compare them, but I did this as a quick first pass.
+- I compare the way EVM handles big integers in Solidity to the Stylus contract.
+    - Use Solidity/Yul contract to compute the opcode results then compare to the results of a cross-contract call to the Stylus contract.
 - TODO: I compare the way JavaScript handles big integers to the Stylus contract directly.
     - Use JS to compute the integer operations, then compare to the results of calling the functions on the Sepolia testnet using ethers.
-- TODO: I compare the way EVM handles big integers in Solidity to the Stylus contract.
-    - Use Solidity/Yul contract to compute the opcode results then compare to the results of a cross-contract call to the Stylus contract.

 The tests use randomly-generated integers.
 Passing tests only prove the correctness of subsets of all possible inputs and are not a guarantee of the safety of the code.